-What is EIFS and How to Design an External Insulation and Finish System
+What is CI and How to Design a Continuous Insulation System

-EIFS (Exterior Insulation and Finish System) is an insulated facade system for walls and ventilated slabs that work through the superposition of 5 skins: fixation, insulation, waterproofing (open to the diffusion of the vapor and resistant to impact), and an outer cladding layer.
+CI (Continuous Insulation System) is an insulated facade system for walls and ventilated slabs that works through the superposition of 5 skins: fixation, insulation, waterproofing (open to the diffusion of the vapor and resistant to impact), and an outer cladding layer.

 How are these components installed, and how do they work?
-Is it a system for new projects or can it be incorporated into existing buildings?
-How to design an EIFS correctly for my architecture project?
+Is it a system for new projects or can it be incorporated into existing buildings (retrofit)?
+How to design an CI correctly for my architecture project?
 Find these and other answers, below.

-Components of an EIFS
+Components of a CI

 Fixation for Insulating Material